european medical device regulations

 Restriction of Hazardous Substances

-• Proposed ban disregards potential benefits offered by these substances
+• The proposed ban disregards the potential benefits offered by these substances.

-• Scope of the proposed ban is broader than can be practically implemented at this time
+• The scope of the proposed ban is broader than can be practically implemented at this time.

 • The three-year implementation period is too short of a timeline

-• Four-year period for applying for exemptions is too short a timeframe for industry subject matter experts to submit the required requests
+• The four-year period for applying for exemptions is too short a timeframe for industry subject matter experts to submit the required requests

 • The proposed ban is not consistent with the existing REACH and RoHS legislation